Decoding the Mindsets (Part II): Actionable Strategies of a Rich Mindset

 Show Notes

-Last episode, we cracked open the difference between the poor mindset and the rich mindset.
-You learned how wealthy people think about money — assets over liabilities, long-term over short-term, calculated risk over paralysis.
-Great.
-But here's the thing: understanding the mindset doesn't build wealth.
+I'm Martin Maxwell.
+Last episode, we cracked open the difference between the poor mindset and the rich mindset — assets over liabilities, long-term over short-term, calculated risk over paralysis.
+Understanding the mindset doesn't build wealth, though.
 Acting on it does.
-So today, we're turning philosophy into your daily playbook.
-Three habits.
-One decision framework.
-And a homework assignment you can start tonight.
+Today we're turning philosophy into a daily playbook: three habits, one decision framework, and a homework assignment you can start tonight.

 Habit 1: Pay Yourself First